Sustainability

 To contribute to protection of the global environment, Toa Re and the General Insurance Institute of Japan have been jointly holding a series of lectures on environmental issues.

-In fiscal year 2022, Honorary Professor Nobuo Fukuwa at Nagoya University was invited as lecturer to an event held on October 28, 2022 under the theme of “Past Disasters and Japan’s Future” via a Zoom live stream.
+In fiscal year 2024, Professor Yumiko Nara, Living and Welfare Course of the Faculty of Liberal Arts at The Open University of Japan (OUJ), was invited as a lecturer to an event held on October 23, 2024 under the theme of “The Fundamentals and Practice of Risk Communication—7 Misunderstandings and their Correct Answers” via a Zoom live stream.

 Promotion of Power Saving